 After sweeping the Pioneers in both regular season matches, Webster held them off 25-21 for a first set victory to extend their winning streak against Kirkwood to five sets, but the Pioneers survived a late surge from the Stateswomen to take the second set 25-23 and force a winner-take-all third.

 “The girls never overlooked Kirkwood, they’re a tough team,” Dean said.
-“The fact that they had just lost to Kirkwood, especially battling back on a nine-point deficit, that fired them up.
-I think they came in and realized that we will not end our season to Kirkwood.”
+“The fact that we had just lost that second set to them, especially battling back on a nine-point deficit, that fired us up.
+I think we came in and realized … we will not end our season to Kirkwood.”

 The third set was anything but comfortable, as the Stateswomen were narrowly in front 10-9 before English led a vital 7-2 run with three kills.
 Webster cruised after that, not allowing Kirkwood to get it closer than four points in what ended up being a 25-17 win.

 Dean said, “That whole District tournament, they were more fired up then I’d seen them all year, which was just a lot of fun.”

 Visit Our Sponsors!